smsearcy/mesh-info/README.md

 Collects information from the network and stores to the database.
 All configuration is via environment variables.
-By default, it will run repeatedly, pausing between runs based on the `MESHMAP_COLLECTOR_PERIOD` setting (which specifies the number of minutes between each run).
+By default, it will run repeatedly, polling the network every 5 minutes (while this period is configurable, the RRD files are built assuming that data is being fetched every 5 minutes).

 Use the `--run-once` option to run once and exit.